-I had just returned from South Africa and was chatting up a clerk I knew at a Starbucks in the West Village.
+I had just returned from South Africa to New York.
+I was catching up with a barista I knew at a Starbucks in the West Village.
 We were chatting about actor Samuel Jackson.
-A fellow on the line interrupted me and said he had discovered him.
+A fellow on the line interrupted me and said, “I discovered Samuel Jackson.”
 My response was that “You don’t look like Spike Lee.”

 The Asics company didn’t want to participate in the film.
 I took a car to their California office and convinced them this would be a good idea.
 They agreed after I gave them a tour of the film’s production office called “Fu Manchu” Productions.
 The rest is history.